bedecarroll/blog/content/posts/2013-11-12-powershell-tip-jar-powershelld-winsat-on-windows-8-1.md

     would your previous attempt scale?
 * The WEI used to have descriptions of all the fields, how about using a custom PSObject to make it look even more like WEI?
-* Unfortunately you can&#8217;t force a WinSAT run using WMI but you can using the *winsat formal* command, how would you integrate that functionality?
+* Unfortunately you can't force a WinSAT run using WMI but you can using the *winsat formal* command, how would you integrate that functionality?